 Modern authentication is supported for the Microsoft Office 2013 clients and later.
 Office 2013 clients, including Outlook, support modern authentication protocols and can work with two-step verification.
 After Microsoft Entra multifactor authentication is enforced, app passwords aren't required for the client.

 This article shows you how to use app passwords for legacy applications that don't support multifactor authentication prompts.

 App passwords don't work for accounts that are required to use modern authentication.

 Overview and considerations

-When a user account is enforced for Azure AD Multi-Factor Authentication, the regular sign-in prompt is interrupted by a request for additional verification.
+When a user account is enforced for Microsoft Entra multifactor authentication, the regular sign-in prompt is interrupted by a request for additional verification.
 Some older applications don't understand this break in the sign-in process, so authentication fails.
-To maintain user account security and leave Azure AD Multi-Factor Authentication enforced, app passwords can be used instead of the user's regular username and password.
+To maintain user account security and leave Microsoft Entra multifactor authentication enforced, app passwords can be used instead of the user's regular username and password.
 When an app password used during sign-in, there's no additional verification prompt, so authentication is successful.

 App passwords are automatically generated, not specified by the user.
 This automatically generated password makes it harder for an attacker to guess, so is more secure.
 Users don't have to keep track of the passwords or enter them every time as app passwords are only entered once per application.

 When you use app passwords, the following considerations apply: